pschafran/purc/README.md

 PURC is a pipeline for extracting alleles from amplicon sequencing data (PacBio, Illumina,...etc), and is geared toward analyzing polyploid species complexes.

 Work flow for PacBio amplicon seq:
-1. Check concatemers and split them if requested (more on concatemers: https://github.com/PacificBiosciences/cDNA_primer/wiki/Artificial-concatemers,-PCR-chimeras,-and-fusion-genes)
+* Check concatemers and split them if requested (more on concatemers: https://github.com/PacificBiosciences/cDNA_primer/wiki/Artificial-concatemers,-PCR-chimeras,-and-fusion-genes)
-2. Identify barcodes and remove them
+* Identify barcodes and remove them
-3. Trim primers and other adapters
+* Trim primers and other adapters
-4. Assign each sequence to specimen based on the barcode and user-specified reference database
+* Assign each sequence to specimen based on the barcode and user-specified reference database
-5. Cluster and remove chimeric sequences, iteratively
+* Cluster and remove chimeric sequences, iteratively
-6. Woop woop
+* Woop woop

 ### To setup ###
-Purc has several dependencies:
+Purc has several dependencies and we bundled most of them together in the download folder.
+To setup, cd to the purc directory, and type
+	./install_dependencies.sh
+If you get "permission defied" error, type chmod +x install_dependencies.

-1. Biopython
+* Biopython
-2. BLAST+
+* BLAST+

 ### To run ###
 Usage: ./purc.py configuration_file > out